-Highwood Pass: Through Route to Longview; Gate to Gate to Gate; Kananaskis (North Gate) to Summit; Longview to Summit; South Gate to Summit…the options are endless
+Highwood Pass: South Gate to Summit; Through Route – South Gate to North Gate; Gate to Gate to Gate; Kananaskis (North Gate) to Summit; Longview to Summit; …the options are endless

 Highwood Summit – June 6, 2019 Is that snow??!!